grafana/loki/docs/sources/setup/upgrade/_index.md

 {{< /admonition >}}

-The **Helm chart** us gone through some significant changes and has a separate upgrade guide: [Upgrading to Helm 6.x](https://grafana.com/docs/loki/latest/setup/upgrade/upgrade-to-6x/)
+The **Helm chart** has gone through some significant changes and has a separate upgrade guide: [Upgrading to Helm 6.x](https://grafana.com/docs/loki/latest/setup/upgrade/upgrade-to-6x/).

 ### Loki